-The mission of the TA Lower School is to provide a program that will assist the student achieve his highest potential as he strives for excellence in Limudei Kodesh and General Studies.
-Based upon the principles of Torah, halacha and derech eretz, and by emphasizing the "total person," TA aims to develop the general character of the student as he prepares to become a responsible and productive member of the Jewish community.
+The mission of Talmudical Academy is to provide a program that will assist the student achieve his highest potential as he strives for excellence in Limudei Kodesh and General Studies.
+Based upon the principles of Torah, halacha, and derech eretz, and by emphasizing the "total person," TA aims to develop the general character of the student as he prepares to become a responsible and productive member of the Jewish community.